LKummer/break/doc/content/guide/mixins.md

 Places a `@content` block inside a media query enabled between the selected breakpoints.

-If one of the bounds is `null`, no condition is created for that bound.
-If both bounds are null, the `@content` block is placed directly with no media query at all.
+If a bound does not exist no query is created for it.
+If both bounds do not exist the `@content` block is placed directly with no media query.

 #### Arguments